Forbidden (band): Initial career (1985–1997)

 The origins of the band date back to early 1985 when they were founded as 'Forbidden Evil' by drummer Jim Pittman and guitarist Robb Flynn (later of Vio-lence and Machine Head), with the original lineup being completed by Craig Locicero (guitar), Russ Anderson (vocals) and John Tegio (bass).
 Flynn named the band after a song by the Chicago band War Cry that was featured on the Metal Massacre 4 compilation.
 They recorded demo tapes and appeared on the now-out-of-print live album The Eastern Front – Live At Ruthie's Inn.
 By 1986, Jim Pittman, John Tegio, and Robb Flynn left the band and were replaced by Paul Bostaph (drums), Matt Camacho (bass) and Glen Alvelais (guitar).
 Then in 1987, the band's name was shortened to Forbidden in order to prevent the band from being mistakenly perceived as a black metal band.

 After considering offers from several record labels, the band signed with Combat Records in 1988 and released their debut album Forbidden Evil in September of that year.
 The album included three songs written by former guitarist Robb Flynn ("Chalice Of Blood", "Forbidden Evil", and "As Good As Dead").
-The album was promoted by touring the U.S. and Europe for the remainder of 1988 and into 1989, sharing the stage with the likes of Testament, Exodus, Holy Moses, Sepultura, Death Angel, Sacred Reich, Voivod, Savatage, Vio-lence, Dark Angel and Pestilence (not to be confused with the Dutch death metal band of the same name).
+The album was promoted by touring the U.S. and Europe for the remainder of 1988 and into 1989, sharing the stage with the likes of Testament, Exodus, Holy Moses, Sepultura, Death Angel, Sacred Reich, Voivod, Savatage, Vio-lence, Dark Angel and Pestilence (not to be confused with the Dutch band Pestilence).
 When the Forbidden Evil tour ended, Alvelais left the band and was replaced by guitarist Tim Calvert.
 The band's only live album Raw Evil - Live at the Dynamo EP, was also released in 1989.